 Christmas In Glam ...

 The album kicks off with Skid Row's punky take on "Jingle Bells" which is raw and fun (but it ain't no death metal gem from Korn).
 It gets the album moving fast.
-Danger Danger offer up "Naughty, Naughty Christmas" which is a straight rock song and what I expected as is Jani Lane's glammy hard rock cover of "Have Yourself A Merry Little Christmas".
-It starts off slower and gets fun and peppy in a Warrant way.
+Danger Danger offer up "Naughty, Naughty Christmas" which is a straight rock song and what I expected as is Jani Lane's glammy hard rock cover of "Have Yourself A Merry Little

 Styper's live recording of "Winter Wonderland" is a solid rock song faithful to the melody whilst adding some touches of blues.
 LA Guns add a bluesy rock touch to "Run Rudolph Run" and Firehouse brings out the grit on the rock n roll classic "Rockin' Around The Christmas Tree".
 But its Tom Keifer's "Blue Christmas" that reminds us of why Cinderella were masters of Blues rock.
-It has some nice solo work and Tom's voice is smoother than the rough screech I remember.
+It has some nice solo work and Tom's voice is smoother than the rough screech I r

 Nelson's glammed up "Jingle Bell Rock" is a faithful cover, but the production seems weak and the cymbals get on my nerves and .
 However, Enuff Z'Nuff's pc ditty "Happy Holidays" is surprisingly catchy.
 It's a slower rocker, but has some nice hooks.
 Billy Idols "Christmas Love" is a acoustic folk-like tune with a 60's sound and closes the album off.